federicopopoff/challengeContactList/README.md

 - Default animations for common item operations, such as removal or addition of items
 - You also have the flexibility to define custom layout managers and animations for RecyclerView widgets

-###I've done two layouts of contact list details, one for wide screen and the other for handset device, because of this:
+### I've done two layouts of contact list details, one for wide screen and the other for handset device, because of this:

 Flexible UI: When designing your application to support a wide range of screen sizes, you can reuse your fragments in different layout configurations to optimize the user experience based on the available screen space.
 For example, on a handset device it might be appropriate to display just one fragment at a time for a single-pane user interface.
-Conversely, you may want to set fragments side-by-side on a tablet which has a wider screen size to display more information to the user. sds
+Conversely, you may want to set fragments side-by-side on a tablet which has a wider screen size to display more information to the user.